Appearance And Behavior

 After removing the current infestation, you should thoroughly clean out the infestation site.
 Throw out infested food, clean up crumbs and debris, and vacuum thoroughly.
 Be sure to throw out the vacuum bag when you’re finished.
 Make a regular cleaning schedule for vulnerable infestation areas and stick to it.
 Sanitation is the single most important way to keep pests like these beetles away.

 Plunkett’s pest pros will start treating your red flour or confused flour beetle infestation by finding all infestation sites.
-We’ll locate where the beetles feed, reproduce, lay eggs, and pupater.
+We’ll locate where the beetles feed, reproduce, lay eggs, and pupate.
 After we’ve wiped out existing infestations, we’ll figure out how the beetles accessed these sites in the first place.
 Then, we’ll either make small repairs ourselves or recommend how you can fix up possible access points permanently.
 In some cases, we may apply insecticide dust or spray to cracks, crevices, structural voids, and other vulnerable areas.
 These insecticide formulations will help repel future infestations after we’ve gone.

 We follow specific plans for dealing with beetle infestations in large commercial settings, such as food processing plants, mills, or warehouses.
 Here, we’ll strategically place insect pheromone traps and insect light traps.
 These tools help use monitor pest activity so that we can discover and remove the internal breeding sources.
 If necessary, we can also fumigate facilities using ULV or thermal fogging equipment.
 We may use a synergized pyrethrum insecticide to eliminate large pest populations.